telerik/kendo-ui-builder/docs/styles-themes/index.md

 The Kendo UI Builder supports a set of predefined themes and the import of custom themes.

+> Within the same application, you cannot simultaneously use predefined and custom themes.
+This means that for each individual web project you can either use any of the predefined themes that are supported by the Kendo UI Builder or import a custom theme that was created with the Kendo UI ThemeBuilder.

 ## Predefined Themes

 The predefined themes of the Builder provide general appearance and layout options for the generated web projects, and are bundled and ready to use.